aws-observability/application-signals-demo/ai-validator/libs/tests/test-1.script.md

 **Constraints:**
 - You MUST ensure the rows contain columns 'Owner id' and 'Spans'.
 If it does not, you need to type 'attributes.owner.id' again.

-### 17. Click 'X'
+### 17. Click 'Clear filters'

-Click the "X" button inside the blue box labeled "Requests DATE TIME" (Ex.
-'Requests 2025/06/18 18:10:00') in the top-right corner of the "Requests and Availability" chart.
-If the next step fails, try to do this again.
+Click the 'Clear filters' button

+### 18. Search for 'Name = appointment-service-get/FunctionHandler'

+In the search field under 'Service operations' type 'Name = appointment-service-get/FunctionHandler' and PRESS Enter.

-### 18. Access the graph and open the popup.
+### 19. Access the graph and open the popup.

 Access the graph and open the popup, PASS in 2 and 6 as a PARAMETERS.
 Then wait a few seconds.

-If this fails, try to click 'X' again (try step 17 again)

 **Constraints:**
 - You MUST pass in parameters 2 and 6
 - You MUST not forget to conduct these steps even though they are similar to the previous

-### 19. Type 'attributes.owner.id' again
+### 20. Type 'attributes.owner.id' again

 In the right panel, in the search field with placeholder text 'Choose an attribute', type 'attributes.owner.id' and press ENTER.
 Then wait a few seconds.